 This section contains examples of metadata errors.

-(If your JADE licenses include support, contact your local JADE support center or JADE Support for advice concerning repairs.)
+Caution If your JADE licenses include support, contact your local JADE support center or JADE Support before attempting metaschema repairs.

 An object that has a reference (manual) to its parent but the object is missing from the inverse collection on the parent.

 The add action provided by the Logical Certifier repairs the anomaly.

 '''

-Error 1: Collection does not include reference to inverse object JadeUserProfile/1749.135->UserProfile::typesChanged (inverse of GUIClass/1284.1155)
+Error 1: Collection does not include reference to inverse object

+JadeUserProfile/1749.135->UserProfile::typesChanged (inverse of

+GUIClass/1284.1155)

 FIX40: add 1429.135.1749.2.4 1284.1155

 '''